rohanbhirud/AIAgentHackathon/Readme.md

 ## Example Prompts

-1. Create a new project called "Finance Software".
-The project is for developing a web-based platform to manage personal and business finances, including budgeting, expense tracking, and financial reporting.
+1. I want to create a new project called "Finance Software".
+This project should help users manage both personal and business finances.
+It will include features like budgeting, tracking expenses, and generating financial reports.

-2. Create an epic in the "Finance Software" project with the subject "User Authentication Module" and description "Implement secure user registration, login, and password recovery features.
-Ensure support for multi-factor authentication."
+2. Please add an epic to the "Finance Software" project.
+The epic should be titled "User Authentication Module" and its description should be: "Build secure user registration, login, and password recovery.
+Add support for multi-factor authentication to keep accounts safe."

-3. Add an epic to the "Finance Software" project with the subject "Expense Analytics Dashboard" and description "Develop a dashboard to visualize spending patterns, generate financial reports, and provide insights using charts and graphs."
+3. Add another epic to the same project called "Expense Analytics Dashboard".
+The description should be: "Create a dashboard that lets users see their spending patterns, generate reports, and view insights with interactive charts and graphs."

-4. Break down the epic "User Authentication Module" in the "Finance Software" project into user stories.
-Each story should cover a specific feature such as registration, login, password recovery, and multi-factor authentication setup.
+4. Can you break down the "User Authentication Module" epic in the "Finance Software" project into user stories?
+Each story should focus on a specific feature, like registration, login, password recovery, or setting up multi-factor authentication.

-5. Break down the epic "Expense Analytics Dashboard" in the "Finance Software" project into user stories.
-Each story should focus on a specific dashboard feature, such as data visualization, report generation, and interactive charts for spending analysis.
+5. Now, break down the "Expense Analytics Dashboard" epic into user stories as well.
+Each story should cover a key dashboard feature, such as data visualization, report generation, or interactive charts for analyzing spending.